TiagoMA90/digital-nomads/README.md

 <img src="media/readme_img/charactersearch.png" alt="Search Field">

-- If no Post exhibit such word, than a template prompts Users to give in a valid word.
+- If no Post exhibits such word, than a template prompts Users to give in a valid word.

 <img src="media/readme_img/wrongcharactersearch.png" alt="Search Field">